All content at Paqmind is well organized so it's probably a good idea to begin from the learning units

 The bottom line is that the only prerequisite for exercises is actual knowledge.

 Why don't we include theory.
 Don't we like it?

 Quite the opposite – we are obsessed with it!
 Paqmind team publishes a lot of

 articles and guides.
 Even books, occasionally.
-Yet we don't put them in trainings.
+Yet we don't put them in tutorials.

 To keep content strictly focused.
 And to avoid becoming your single source of information.